Splyse/neo-kingofthehill/README.md

 'AK1nGHaL184ffGJkbs977VtafiP5hzXQ9j',2000000000,'Prince Humperdink']
 ```

 which will have the contract broadcast a `new_king` notification containing the optional name value name.
 But the name argument is optional, a regular transfer of tokens from Neon wallet or neo-python's `wallet tkn_send` command will still work if you don't care about the name notification message.
+(Note that the testinvoke in this case goes to the TUT token contract, not the game contract).

+There is a Discord bot also included that can be used as a companion to the game, to announce new kings in a Discord channel, but it is not necessary to the function of the game.